 A workshop process course in which students create short pieces in contemporary non-fiction forms such as interviews, personal profiles, travel writing, science writing, reviews and commentary, and research and write a major expository article in the area of their choice.
 Alternate Fall semesters (3 credits).

-ENG 296 LANGUAGE AND THE INDIVIDUAL IN SOCIETY
+ENGL 296 LANGUAGE AND THE INDIVIDUAL IN SOCIETY

 ENGL 300 CREATIVE WRITING WORKSHOP: FICTION